hanswang/hwinfo-blog/wp-content/plugins/nginx-helper/readme.txt

 1. Upload them to `/wp-content/plugins/` directory on your WordPress installation.
 1. Then activate the Plugin from Plugins page.

-For proper configuration, check **tutorial list** of [Description tab](http://wordpress.org/extend/plugins/nginx-helper/)
+For proper configuration, check out our **tutorial list** in the [Description tab](http://wordpress.org/extend/plugins/nginx-helper).

 == Frequently Asked Questions ==

-**Important** - Please refer to [http://rtcamp.com/nginx-helper/faq](http://rtcamp.com/nginx-helper/faq) for uptodate FAQ's.
+**Important** - Please refer to [http://rtcamp.com/nginx-helper/faq](http://rtcamp.com/nginx-helper/faq) for up-to-date FAQs.

 = FAQ - Installation/Comptability =

 **Q. Will this work out of the box?**

 No. You need to make some changes at the Nginx end.
-Please check [tutorial list](http://rtcamp.com/wordpress-nginx/tutorials)
+Please check our [tutorial list](http://rtcamp.com/wordpress-nginx/tutorials).

 = FAQ - Nginx Fastcgi Cache Purge =